-NFL to unveil schedule on Wednesday — How many prime time games might Seahawks get?
+NFL to unveil schedule on Wednesday.
+How many prime time games might Seahawks get?

 The NFL plans to play internationally again in 2021

 The NFL had to scrap its international games in 2020 due to COVID-19.
-However, the league has said it hopes to play international games in 2021, with games expected in London and Mexico City.
+However, the league has said it hopes to play international games in 2021 in London and Mexico City.

 Atlanta has already announced it will host a game in London while Jacksonville is also expected to host a game or two in London.